wheatstalk/aws-cdk-exec/README.md

-# AWS CDK Exec
+# AWS CDK Cloud Exec

-Provides the `cdk-cloudexec` command that executes lambda functions or step function state machines when given a path to the construct in the user's app.
+Provides `cdk-exec`, a command to tighten up your AWS CDK development loop by helping you find and execute the physical resources for your lambdas and state machines, with or without input.
+Example: `cdk-exec my-stack/MyLambda`

+> WARNING: Do not rely on this tool to execute your functions in a production
+> environment.
+Now that you have been warned, please read on.

 ## Usage

-First, add `@wheatstalk/aws-cdk-cloudexec` to your project's dev dependencies.
+First, add `@wheatstalk/aws-cdk-exec` to your project's dev dependencies.
 Then synthesize your app to a `cdk.out` directory.
-Once synthesized there, you can then execute one of your resources with a command like `cdk-cloudexec --app cdk.out exec path/to/resource`.
+Once synthesized there, you can execute one of your resources with `cdk-exec`.

-## Example
+## Full Example

 **app.ts**